kulttuuri/DiscordNotifications/README.md

 ## Language Support

-This extension supports *english*, *finnish*, *german*.
+This extension supports *english*, *finnish*, *german* and *spanish*.
 Notifications are being sent in the language set to your localSettings.php file in the variable wgLanguageCode.

 Want to translate this extension to your language?
 Just clone this repository, make a copy of the i18n/en.json file to your language, make the translations and create a issue or pull request linking to your translation in your repository! :)